asheroto/ChocolateyPackages/README.md

 # Chocolatey Packages

-This is the repository for my [Chocolatey](https://chocolatey.org/) packages.
+This is the repository for the [Chocolatey](https://chocolatey.org/) packages that I maintain.

-My profile on Chocolatey: https://community.chocolatey.org/profiles/asheroto
+You can find the packages I maintain [here](https://community.chocolatey.org/profiles/asheroto).

 ## Updates